 Four upper back stretches for a better posture

 Your upper back, also known as your thoracic spine, is an area that often becomes tight due to a modern lifestyle and certain sports.
 Although this area may not be painful itself, it can lead to pain in other areas such as the lower back, neck, shoulders and even the elbows.
 Even your breathing can be affected.
+This post is about how to improve your posture.

 The entire spine is connected and acts as a base of support for the rest of the body.
 When one area of the spine becomes stiff, other areas compensate to make up for the lack of movement which may lead to pain or injury in these areas.
 Think of looking at your blind spot when driving a car, if your upper back cannot twist because it is too tight, then more movement needs to come from your neck in order you to be able to look over your shoulder which could later lead to pain in the neck.
 The exact opposite in the same example can also be true, if you have a stiff neck then your upper back would need to be doing most of the twisting when looking at over your shoulder.